100-m/nx.digital/doc/security.md

 - [Google physical Security](https://www.google.com/about/datacenters/inside/data-security/index.html)
 - Zeit and Auth0 are using AWS.

-## Discarding data

-DISCARDING DATA ???
-Amazon norm / decommission the server
+## Data Access Admin

+Only the cloud administrator can administer your differents services.
+His duties are to manage the right of the team member according to current projects of the team.

 ## Backup and Recovery

 Even if our cloud providers are reliable, we have prepared a **recovery procedure** to rollback data and/or our application to a previous state.

-For our databases:
+For our servers & databases:

-- daily download to the AWS filesystems
+- Daily data backup (AWS & Firebase)
-- Weekly archive on Friday's backup
+- Weekly filesystem snapshots
 - Archive are conserved 2 years before removing.

-  For our servers:
+For our deployments:

-- Weekly snapshot is taken
-- Data stored on our Server (Customer or custodian flux) are saved on a shared disk (redundancy) For our deployments
-- We keep at least **_ N _** previous version after a new delivery
+- We keep all previous version of the application after a new delivery

 ## Disaster Recovery Plan